data-dot-all/dataall/pages/code.md

 ---
 # **Code Walkthrough**

-The data.all package is a mono-repo comprising several sections:
+The data.all package is a mono-repo comprising several modules:

 - [deploy/](#deploy)
 - [backend/](#backend)